Hedge funds eye further profits from JPMorgan losses

-LONDON Hedge funds are holding out for further gains from their bets against JPMorgan's massive position in U.S. credit derivatives, racking up tidy profits from a lucrative trade that could cost the U.S. bank more than $3 billion.

-Managers - some of them ex-employees of the biggest U.S. bank - started betting in credit derivative markets, including on an index of credit default swaps against its constituents, during the first quarter, believing JPMorgan's (JPM.N) huge positions had created dislocations in the market which would disappear over time.
+NEW YORK U.S. stock price volatility is at a more than two-decade low but you would hardly know that by looking at options trading volume, which is on pace to beat the last two years.

-Some of those funds are sticking with their positions just as the bank tries to unwind its trades, industry insiders say.
+Funds are sticking with their positions just as the bank tries to unwind its trades, the sources said.
+They are betting that wide differences in prices between an index of credit default swaps and its constituents will normalise.

 "It still looks relatively attractive, and (funds) are likely to think the trade can run further," said one hedge fund investor, who asked not to be named.